Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 $ hashcat -a0 -w4 -O -m8300 hashes.txt combined.txt
 ```

-...and in a few seconds recover 239 hashes which make up about 36% of our hash
+...and in a few seconds recover 196 hashes which make up about 19% of our hash
 database.
 Not bad!
 Now let's take a step back and look at the command invocation.

 The options specify in order:

 * the attack mode (0 = dictionary)
-* how much system resources may be utilized (4 is most permissive)
+* how much system resources may be utilized (4 = most permissive)
 * to utilize optimized data structures and algorithms, with the drawback of
   shorter maximum candidate length
 * the hash type (8300 = NSEC3)